Drug abuse first aid

 See: Poison control center - emergency number

-A variety of resources are available for treating substance abuse and chemical dependency.
+A variety of resources is available for treating substance abuse and chemical dependency.

 Bardsley CH.
 Opioids.
 In: Marx JA, ed.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 160.
+Rosen's Emergency Medicine: Concepts and Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 162.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.